Code-Institute-Submissions/super-selector/docs/README.md

 I designed the site with responsiveness in mind, as although the charts do not all scale to all devices effectively, the game felt like something which would primarily be played on a mobile device rather than loading up the website on a desktop computer.

-A series of User Stories can be found in the [User Stories folder](/docs/user-stories.md).
+A series of User Stories can be found in the [User Stories file](/docs/user-stories.md).

-A set of wireframes can be found in the wireframes folder.
+A set of wireframes can be found in the [Wireframes file](/doc.Wireframes.pdf).
 The final design of the dashboard remained largely similar to these mockups with a few small changes based on functionality.

 ## Technologies